 When you get into an argument with your father over politics, or your girlfriend over things in your relationships, don’t let your temper or your pride direct your words.
 In an age of self-promotion, reputation management, and an endless supply of transactional relationships to exploit, putting aside your ego and conversing in good faith is a genuinely radical act.

 Have patience when dealing with young children, and never take a bad mood out on those you love.
 And when you fail at these (we all do sometimes), be sure to make things right.
 There’s nothing worse than letting the guilt fester in your head while your mean words fester in theirs, so learn how to apologize for real.

 All in all, we mostly know the ways that we can each be better people.
 Thinking about the places where you’ve come up short before is a decent start, and correcting them is even better still.
-In this moment of dishonestly, indecency, and nihilism pouring from our nation’s power halls, the spirit of resistance will found in the embodiment of all their opposites.
+In this moment when dishonestly, indecency, and nihilism are pouring from our nation’s power halls, the spirit of the resistance will found in all their opposites.